Direct Policy Optimization using Deterministic Sampling and Collocation: Direct Policy Optimization

 \section{Direct Policy Optimization}

 We now present the Direct Policy Optimization algorithm.
-DPO makes several strategic approximations to the discrete-time stochastic optimal control problem: First, we seek a local feedback policy that is only valid in the neighborhood of a nominal trajectory.
-Second, the expectation of the objective in \eqref{policy_opt} is approximated using the unscented transform.
-Finally, chance constraints are approximately enforced by applying constraints to a set of sample points chosen from desired level sets of the state and input distributions.
+DPO makes several strategic approximations to the discrete-time stochastic optimal-control problem: First, the expectation of the objective in \eqref{policy_opt} is approximated using the unscented transform. \rev{Second}, DPO explicitly optimizes a reference trajectory, $\bar{\tau}$, and $N$ sample trajectories, $\tau^{(i)}$, in order to approximate the stochastic dynamics.
+We use an overbar to denote reference or nominal quantities and superscripts to denote sample indices throughout the paper.
+Next, we seek a local feedback policy that is valid in the neighborhood of the reference trajectory.
+Finally, chance constraints are approximately enforced by applying inequality constraints to a set of sample points chosen from level sets of the state and input distributions.
+Using these approximations, we formulate a nonlinear program (NLP) that is amenable to optimization with large-scale quasi-Newton solvers.